tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/安全管理/访问管理/策略结构_intl_en.md

 - **version** is required.
 Currently, only "2.0" is allowed.
 (This value actually represents the version of TencentCloud APIs acceptable to CAM.)
 - **statement** describes the details of one or more permissions.
 This element contains a permission or permission set of other elements such as effect, action, resource, and condition.
 One policy has only one statement.
  - **action** describes the allowed or denied action.
 An action entered here is a string prefixed with "mariadb:" and suffixed with an TencentDB for MariaDB API.
 This element is required.
- 2. **resource** describes the details of authorization.
+ - **resource** describes the details of authorization.
 A resource is described in a six-segment format.
 Detailed resource definitions vary by product.
 For more information on how to specify a resource, please see the documentation for the product whose resources you are writing a statement for.
 This element is required.
- 3. **condition** describes the condition for the policy to take effect.
+ - **condition** describes the condition for the policy to take effect.
 A condition consists of operator, action key, and action value.
 A condition value may contain information such as time and IP address.
 Some services allow you to specify additional values in a condition.
 This element is required.
- 4. **effect** describes whether the result produced by the statement is "allowed" (allow) or "denied" (deny).
+ - **effect** describes whether the result produced by the statement is "allowed" (allow) or "denied" (deny).
 This element is required.

->The API keyword in CAM of TencentDB for MariaDB is "mariadb".
+>!The API keyword in CAM of TencentDB for MariaDB is "mariadb".

 ## Operations in TencentDB
 In a TencentDB policy statement, you can specify any API operation from any service that supports TencentDB.
 APIs prefixed with "mariadb:" should be used for TencentDB, such as `mariadb: mariadb:CloseDBExtranetAccess` (disabling public network access).